pritishsingh4/chrome/README.md

-# AI Page Assistant Chrome Extension
+# Gemini Page Assistant Chrome Extension

-A powerful Chrome extension that brings ChatGPT directly to any webpage, allowing you to analyze, understand, and interact with page content using AI.
+A powerful Chrome extension that brings Google Gemini directly to any webpage, allowing you to analyze, understand, and interact with page content using AI.

 ## Features